sujith3g/xcod/readme.md

 [![Download count](http://img.shields.io/npm/dm/xcod.svg)](https://www.npmjs.org/package/xcod)
 [![Current tag](http://img.shields.io/npm/v/xcod.svg)](https://www.npmjs.org/package/xcod)

+** A customized version of docxtemplater with HyperLink Replacer. **

 **docxtemplater** is a library to generate docx documents from a docx template.
 It can replace tags by their values and replace images with other images.
 It is very user oriented as users can without a lot of programming knowledge create their first template and automatically change variables in it.

 ## Documentation